aartur/mschematool/README.md

 m20140615135414_insert_data.py

 ```
-let's sync them, checking previously that all will be synced using `to_sync`:
+let's sync them, assuring previously that all will be synced using `to_sync`:
 ```
 $ mschematool default to_sync
 m20140615132455_create_article.sql